George Albert Guertin: Early life

 George Albert Guertin was born on February 12, 1869, in Nashua, New Hampshire.
 He was the son of George Guertin and Louis Lefebvre Guertin, both of French-Canadian descent.
 The younger George Guertin attended publish school in Nashua, then entered the new parochial school at St. Aloysuis Parish.

 Guertin first attended St. Charles College in Sherbrooke, Quebec, then enrolled at St. Hyacinthe College in Saint-Hyacinthe, Quebec.
 Bishop Denis Bradley then sent Guertin to study theology at St. John's Seminary in Boston, Massachusetts; he was the first graduate of St. John's to become a bishop.

 Priesthood

-Guertin was ordained to the priesthood for the Diocese of Manchester by Bishop Bradley on December 17, 1892.
+Guertin was ordained to the priesthood at the Church of Saint Aloysius of Gonzaga in Nashua for the Diocese of Manchester by Bishop Bradley on December 17, 1892.
 After his ordination, he served as a curate at St. Augustine Parish in Manchester, New Hampshire.
 Three years and four months later, Guertin was transferred to Sacred Heart Parish in Lebanon, New Hampshire.
 Guertin was appointed in 1901 as pastor of St. Anthony's Church in Manchester.